philippeducasse/Fletnix-client/README.md

 ## Project Description ##

-This app allows users to access a library of movies; displaying information about each movies, such as genre and director.
+This app allows users to access a library of movies; displaying information about each movies, such as a synposis, genre, and director.
 Users can register an account, login, browse through the list of movies, see movies of similar genres, and add movies to a list of favorites, which then appears on their profile page.
 Users can also update their credentials and delete their account.

 This project was built using React to create the front-end of the app and is a Single Page Application (SPA).
 The app is connected to a API which was created in another project (see <a>https://github.com/philippeducasse/movie_api</a>).